technical-margins/material-margins/docs/en/blog/posts/ai_advent.md

 ## Lost in Translation

 Early 2023.
-I'm handed the task of harmonising the translations of a professional software tool.
-The idea is to *"just"* review what hasn't been translated and standardise the rest.
+I'm working on a task involving multilingual content standardisation within a technical project.
+The idea is to *"just"* review what hasn't been translated and harmonise the rest.
 At first glance, it seems straightforward.
-I'm not expected to overhaul everything, just adjust, complete, and align the content.
+I'm not supposed to overhaul everything, just adjust, align, and complete.
 A minor task, no harder than rearranging a few books on a shelf.

 The reality?
-A raw, unformatted file with no context.
-A linguistic patchwork where French and English mingle like characters in an experimental novel – occasionally coherent, often inconsistent, and sometimes outright surreal.
-Some sections resemble the output of an early-2000s machine translator.
-Even words in my native language baffle me.
+A raw file with no context.
+A patchwork where languages mingle like characters in an experimental novel – occasionally coherent, often inconsistent, and sometimes outright surreal.

 Doubt creeps in. *Why me?* My dual role as a technical writer and linguist makes me the logical choice.
-And there's precedent – that internship where I meticulously dissected technical translations, armed with patience and precision.
+And there's precedent – an internship where I meticulously dissected technical translations, armed with patience and precision.
 But this time is different.
 No specific training, no domain expertise, just a mountain of text as welcoming as random error messages.
-Not to mention that, naturally, the ambitious deadline elegantly overlaps with my regular workload.

 For the first few days, I stick to the classic approach: methodically, line by line, glossary in hand.
-But without context, each field feels like solving an equation with multiple variables.
+But without context, it feels like solving an equation with multiple variables.
 Is this the right term?
-Will this translation create inconsistencies elsewhere in the software?
+Will this translation create inconsistencies elsewhere?
 This mass of text challenges both my patience and practicality.
-It's not technical writing, barely translation – just repetitive, tedious, frustrating labour.
+It's not writing, barely translation – just repetitive, tedious labour.
 And I catch myself thinking: *A robot could do this just as well.*

 ## A Surprising Ally

-The turning point came during a routine progress update.
-Discussing my struggles with the manager who'd assigned me this task, his reply caught me off guard: *"Why not ask ChatGPT to translate it for you?"* A suggestion tossed out almost offhandedly, yet absolutely serious.
-He genuinely saw this as a potential solution.

-I was sceptical. *What?* The latest chatbot fad?
-To me, it was a gimmick, a fun tool, but surely not suitable for professional work.
+The turning point came during an ordinary conversation when someone casually, yet seriously, suggested: *"Why not ask ChatGPT to translate it for you?"* I was sceptical. *What?* The latest chatbot fad?
+To me, it was a gimmick, a fun tool, but surely not suitable for this task.
 Still, I had nothing to lose.

-I began with simple tests, asking it to translate a few lines, then longer extracts.
+With due approval, I began with simple tests, asking the AI to translate a few lines.
 The results?
 Mixed.
-Some phrases were spot-on, others entirely off base.
+Some phrases were spot-on, others completely off base.
 As for harmonisation, the chatbot naturally didn't grasp what to keep or rephrase.
 Clearly, it wasn't the ideal assistant I'd hoped for.
 Yet, something struck me: it wasn't perfect, but it was a starting point.
 And an idea started to take root.

-ChatGPT wouldn't be my miracle translator, but why not use it to automate the most laborious steps?
-Identifying poorly translated fields, flagging those to standardise...
+ChatGPT wouldn't be my miracle translator, but why not use it to automate the most boring steps?
 What I lacked was an algorithm – and the means to apply it.
 Then, suddenly, I found myself typing: *"Could you code that for me?"*

-I knew exactly what I needed: a script to scan the file, identify French text, compare it against our glossary, and suggest translations using DeepL's API.
-The fact that my coding experience was limited didn't matter – I could see the solution clearly in my mind.
+I knew exactly what I needed: a script to scan the file and handle repetitive tasks more efficiently.
+The fact that my coding experience was more than limited didn't matter – I could see the solution clearly in my mind.

 ChatGPT's first attempts were promising but flawed.
 Between technical errors and concepts I needed to grasp, I spent my weekends diving into forums, learning programming basics, and refining my prompts.
 Each failure taught me something new, and gradually, like a photo developing in a darkroom, the script took shape.
 It wasn't a masterpiece, but it did exactly what I needed.